 Can I make this into one big meatloaf?

 Yes!
-Just follow the recipe as written and form into one large, 1-inch tall free standing loaf on the prepared baking sheet.
+Just follow the recipe as written and form it into one large, 1-inch tall free-standing loaf on the prepared baking sheet.
 Since the thickness of the loaf is the same as the mini version, the cooking time will remain the same.
 Another meatloaf making tip – do not over mix or compress the meat.
 When shaping the loaf, no matter the size, looser is better.
 Over mixing and compressing the meat will mean it will need to cook longer, resulting in a drier loaf.

 Mini Meatloaf with Balsamic Glaze